Ritual Leadership Training & Watercarrier Programs

 My passion is mentoring people in reclaiming their own indigenousity toward rewilding modernity.

-• DAY INTRODUCTIONS • RESIDENTIAL WEEKENDS • FOUR DAY IMMERSION INITIATIONS •
+• ONE DAY INTRODUCTIONS • RESIDENTIAL WEEKENDS • FOUR DAY IMMERSION INITIATIONS •

 The modern has become defined by the cults of obedience, progress, aimlessness, competition and consumption.
 Desertification is not only an environmental, but a spiritual and cultural fact.
 Social justice, academic, and environmental work alone has not succeeded in curbing the excesses of consumption and inequality.